russellw/verbena/README.md

 ```
 if typeof(value) == "string"
-    prin "Value is a string: " + value
+    print "Value is a string: " + value
 end
 ```